KevinFasusi/qrng/README.md

 ## 🛠️  Fabrication, installation and assembly instructions

 The QRNG uses the 'Arduino IoT 33'.
-Other boards will be supported, however, due to the number of analogue pins required a multiplexer will be necessary.

 The full build will be available in the [wiki](https://github.com/KevinFasusi/qrng/wiki/Build).
 The build instructions will include the electronics, enclosure and assembly.

 A wiring diagram for the arduino IoT 33 can be seen below: